fat-forensics/Surrogates-Tutorial/paper/paper.md

 artificial intelligence and machine learning algorithms allow us to better understand the operation of such systems and help to hold them accountable [@sokol2021explainability].
-New transparency approaches are developed at breakneck speed to enable us to peek inside these black boxes and interpret their decisions.
+New transparency approaches are developed at breakneck speed, enabling us to peek inside these black boxes and interpret their decisions.
 Many of these techniques are introduced as monolithic tools, giving the impression of one-size-fits-all and end-to-end algorithms with limited customisability.